 If you’ve been paying attention to Twitter, you’ve likely noticed that the first reactions to Ant-Man have started popping up as the film screened early for a handful of critics.
 It’s still a couple of weeks before we’ll get to see Marvel’s latest, but you can see a little more of Ant-Man right now with the new international trailer.

 Ant-Man - Page 5

 ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
 From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
-This week, a potential title for the new Spider-Man movie may contain some story hints, new Fantastic Four information teases a weird change from the comics, and a potential update on the new Aquaman villain.
+This week, watch new TV spots for Fantastic Four and Ant-Man, ponder the existence of a Spider-Gwen movie, and go behind the scenes of the latest X-Men movie via social media.

 Marvel needs all the help it can get in promoting Ant-Man, a superhero who’s not nearly as well known as Captain America, Thor and Iron Man.
 So, how do you give the film a boost?
 Well, you call in some help from Captain America, Thor and Iron Man.

 Heroes don’t get any bigger — or any smaller — than Ant-Man.
 At least that’s what the various trailers and TV spots for Marvel’s latest superhero movie have been telling us for a few months now.
 The latest TV spot has arrived to get you amped for the release of Marvel’s second new film this year.
 Is it already almost July?
 Man, this summer is going by fast.